Mina Lee, Ph.D.

 Associate Professor, Management & Entrepreneurship

-Dr. Lee had studied in Korea, United Kingdom, and United States.
+Dr. Lee is an Associate Professor of Management (Strategy) at the Williams College of Business.
 She received her LL.M. in International Economic Law at the University of Warwick and M.B.A. at Purdue University.
 She obtained a Ph.D. in Strategic Management at Krannert School of Management, Purdue University.
-She earned the Krannert Certificate for Outstanding Teaching Award in 2007.
-Prior to joining academe, she had worked as a newspaper reporter in Korea.
+She earned the Krannert Certificate for Outstanding Teaching Award in 2007 and Undergraduate Teacher of the Year in 2016.

 Currently, Dr. Lee teaches Strategic Management and International Management.
-Her research investigates determinants of innovation after divestiture, determinants of diversification modes, and new ventures in transition economies.
-Her work has been published in International Entrepreneurship and Management Journal, Int'l Journal of Business and Globalisation, Journal of Small Business Strategy, and others.
+She is interested in corporate strategy and global strategy.
+Specifically, her research investigates determinants of innovation after divestiture, determinants of diversification modes, and firms’ responses in corrupt environments.
+Her work has been published in the Journal of International Management, International Entrepreneurship and Management Journal, International Journal of Business and Globalisation, the Journal of Education for Business, and others.

 First Year at Xavier

 - Ph.D.
 Purdue University

 - Lee, M., Lee, S., & Mutlu, C. (Accepted in 2022) Bribery and Firm Growth: Sensemaking in CEE and Post-Soviet Countries.
 Journal of International Management.

 - Krishnan, H., Cheung, M. & Lee, M. 2019.
 Pedagogy Training for Teaching an Online MBA Course: “The BRICS Nations” Journal of Education for Business.
 (Accepted) DOI: 10.1080/08832323.2019.1689903